 In order to be consistent in your parenting, you have to master the word “no”.
 It can be hard to say no to your children.
 They are adorable, and sometimes resisting those pleading eyes and cute pouts is nearly impossible.
 But if your goal is children that are polite, respectful, self-controlled and responsible, then you need to be consistent with boundaries.

-Children do not have the capacity to reason, to understand cause and effect, until around age 4.
+Children only start to connect what they do with the result around age 9 months, but do not have the capacity to reason, to fully understand cause and effect, until around age 4.
 And it becomes more fully developed around age 7.
 So trying to explain to a 2 year old why she shouldn’t scream for a treat is an exercise in futility.
 She will NOT understand.

 Instead, simply state no, and then help her control her own emotions.
 You can help with her emotions by naming them, and showing her appropriate ways to express herself, or giving her outlets.
 Instead of screaming, ask her to breathe with you, like blowing thru a straw.
 Or allow her to have some quiet time to herself (what some call a “time-out”).